 The textured fiberglass face helps you add spin to your serve and shots and the mid-weight paddle gives a nice balance between power and control although it’s marketed by Gamma primarily as an affordable “Touch” paddle.

 The Micron 2.0 is priced for beginners/intermediate players.
 While it doesn’t have the high-end finish nor the newest Premium Poly Core Paddle of the new Twister, Mirage, RZR, or Needle but it’s a good all-around paddle.

 Gamma Fusion 2.0 Pickleball Paddle Review

-The Fusion 2.0 is a Gamma’s wide body composite paddle with similar core and textured fiberglass face as the Micron 2.0 although slightly heavier (8 oz) and a wider body which maximizes the sweet spot.
+The Fusion 2.0 is a Gamma’s widebody composite paddle with similar core and textured fiberglass face as the Micron 2.0 although slightly heavier (8 oz) and a wider body that maximizes the sweet spot.

-The Fusion is a good quality composite paddle that will to appeal to all skill levels while still reasonably priced.
-The 4″ grip is ideal for small sized hands.
+The Fusion is a good quality composite paddle that will appeal to all skill levels while still reasonably priced.
+The 4″ grip is ideal for small-sized hands.
 Taller players with larger hands may want to look to the grips that Gamma offers so they can build up the stock handle to match their grip size.

 Gamma Phaser 2.0 Pickleball Paddle Review

-The Phaser 2.0 balances power and control for the all-around player.
-This type of paddle is a good option for someone who is neither a dominate touch nor power player and is looking for maneuverability while still having enough power for winner overheads and drives.
+The Gamma Phaser 2.0 paddle balances power and control for the all-around player.
+This type of paddle is a good option for someone who is neither a dominating touch nor a power player and is looking for maneuverability while still having enough power for winner overheads and drives.

-The Phaser 2.0 weighs in at about half an ounce more than the Voltage so if you’re looking for a lighter paddle scroll down to check out the Volatage 2.0 which is Gamma’s high end performance graphite paddle.
+The Phaser 2.0 weighs in at about half an ounce more than the Voltage so if you’re looking for a lighter paddle scroll down to check out the Voltage 2.0 which is Gamma’s high-end performance graphite paddle.

 Gamma Atomic 2.0 Pickleball Paddle Review